ray-project/ray/doc/source/rllib-algorithms.rst

 Fully Independent Learning
 --------------------------
-Fully Independent Learning  `[implementation] <https://github.com/ray-project/ray/blob/master/rllib/examples/multi_agent_independent_learning.py>`__ is when you have a collection of agents learning independently of each other via single agent methods.
-This typically works, but is inferior to dedicated multi-agent RL methods.
+`[instructions] <rllib-env.html#multi-agent-and-hierarchical>`__ Fully independent learning involves a collection of agents learning independently of each other via single agent methods.
+This typically works, but can be less effective than dedicated multi-agent RL methods, since they do not account for the non-stationarity of the multi-agent environment.

+Tuned examples: `waterworld <https://github.com/ray-project/ray/blob/master/rllib/examples/multi_agent_independent_learning.py>`__, `multiagent-cartpole <https://github.com/ray-project/ray/blob/master/rllib/examples/multi_agent_cartpole.py>`__

 Centralized Critic Methods